igroff/difftest-runner/README.md

 # difftest-runner

+## And you are....?
+difftest-runner helps run and track the output of test scripts so you can quickly determine if things are the same as they were when you decided they were 'good'.

+## NOTE!
+I'm not a node app, I use npm for distribution because it's simple and straight-forward.
+I'm a collection of bash scripts, thus should run most anywhere bash does, but that's not been verified in any way.
+That's not to say there's no intention I run elsewhere, just that nothing's been done to make it so.

 ### So....
-What's that?
+What Now?
-I think you'd be hard pressed to find something in Software Engineering that doesn't need or couldn't benefit from some automated testing.
+You'd be hard pressed to find something in Software Engineering that doesn't need or couldn't benefit from some automated testing.
 It sucks to make a trivial change to something and not be able to have an equally trivial answer to the question "Well, I wonder if that change broke anything?".
 So with that, testing is a must.

   Testing, however can be done in a bunch of different ways.
 The simplest approach to writing a test is pretty straight forward: